 Gesso Altered Book ~ Masquerade

 The CoverMasquerade was my very first attempt at altering a board book.
 I wanted to create something for a fall issue of ArtitudeZine.
 The theme was “masquerade” and they were having a ribbon challenge.
 I wanted to make an altered book that I could finish in a few days, instead of weeks as my other two altered books had taken.
 A board book seemed like the perfect solution.
 I just happened to have one that I had picked up at our local library book sale.
-I had been reading about how to do board books in the Altered Books group, so I felt pretty sure I could handle it.
+I had been reading about how to do board books, so I felt pretty sure I could handle making a gesso altered book.

 The first thing I did was to plan in my head how I wanted things to look so that I knew what I needed and how I was going to cut the pages.
 Once I knew what surfaces were actually going to be used, I took coarse sand paper and sanded the glossy pages.
 Some people say that this step is unnecessary, that you can just slap on some acrylics without any problem.
 I didn’t want to take any chances, so I sanded first.
 Another alternative that I have read about, is to peel off the slick surface of the page before painting.
 I’m going to try that option on my next board book, since I was pretty impatient waiting for the gesso to dry.